BlogCategoriesCompareAbout

 How does Elicit automate literature reviews?

-Elicit's core innovation is research question decomposition.
-Input a broad research question, and the system breaks it into searchable components, identifies relevant papers, and extracts specific findings related to each component.
+Elicit's research question decomposition breaks broad research questions into searchable components, identifies relevant papers, and extracts specific findings related to each component.
+The automation process follows academic best practices through question parsing, search strategy generation, paper screening, data extraction, and synthesis.

 Advanced features include: